bermi/akelos/docs/tutorial.markdown

 Download and installation
 ---------------------------
 We highly recommend you to get the trunk version of Akelos until we hit version 1.0.
-You need to have installed [subversion](http://subversion.tigris.org/) in order to do this and run the this from your command line:
+You need to have installed [subversion](http://subversion.tigris.org/).
+You can checkout a working copy of the Akelos source code with the command:

     svn co http://akelosframework.googlecode.com/svn/trunk/ akelos

-If you cant or don't want to checkout the code from subversion, you can get the [latest stable version](http://www.akelos.org/akelos_framework-dev_preview.tar.gz) generated automatically by the Continuous Integration system, and untar it by typing:
+If you can't or don't want to checkout the code from subversion, you can get the [latest stable version](http://www.akelos.org/akelos_framework-dev_preview.tar.gz) generated automatically by the Continuous Integration system, and untar it by typing:

     tar zxvf akelos_framework-dev_preview.tar.gz;mv akelos_framework-dev_preview akelos